shindemanisha817/House_Price_Prediction/README.md

 # House_Price_Prediction
-House_Price_Prediction using Pythonand MachineLearning with Linear Regression
+House_Price_Prediction using Python and MachineLearning with Linear Regression